gurekamsingh/vxg-task/README.md

 ## Overview

 This project demonstrates automated provisioning and configuration of a Kubernetes (k3s) cluster on AWS EC2, complete with application deployment and Prometheus monitoring.
-Created as a technical assessment for VXG, it showcases infrastructure as code practices and modern DevOps tooling.

 ## Features